 Tungsten is a greyish-white lustrous metal, which is a solid at room temperature.
 Tungsten has the highest melting point and lowest vapor pressure of all metals, and at temperatures over 1650°C has the highest tensile strength.

-Space, once the arena of great power rivalry, now depends on international co-operation for its costly endeavor.
-The aerospace industry represents the economic, military and technological level of a country, and is also an important symbol of a country’s comprehensive national strength and national defense strength.
-Of course, the development of the aerospace industry requires […]
+Tungsten Metal Has Facilitated The Development Of The Aerospace Industry Space, once the arena of great power rivalry, now depends on international co-operation for its costly endeavor.
+The aerospace industry represents the economic, military and technological level of a country, and is also an important symbol of a country’s comprehensive national strength and national defense […]

 More than 350 years ago, porcelain makers in China incorporated a unique peach colour into their designs by means of a tungsten pigment that was not known in the West.
 Indeed it was not for another century that chemists in Europe became aware of it.
 In 1779, Peter Woulfe examined a mineral from Sweden and […]